joey-october85/12-nosql-challenge/README.md

 Data within the Dover Local Authority will not be considered for the project and therefore removed from the dataset.
 To accomplish this, a query and variable is established where 'LocalAuthorityName' is 'Dover'.
 Using this query/variable, we get the total number of documents for dover using .count_documents(), execute .delete_many() to remove all the Dover records from the dataset, re-run the .count_documents() to ensure all Dover documents have been deleted and finally check that no other documents were impacted using .find_one().

-To complete the clean-up we use update_many to convert latitude and longitude values in the dataset to decimal numbers, convert RatiingValue data to Integer and check that the data values are now number (decimal/integer) types.<br><br><br>
+To complete the clean-up we use update_many to convert latitude and longitude values in the dataset to decimal numbers, convert RatiingValue data to Integer and check that the data values are now number (decimal/integer) types.<br><br>